Skip to main content

 2. The exporter, part of Zeebe, streams workflow and task data to secondary storage.

-3. Applications such as Operate, Tasklist, and the REST API read data from secondary storage.
+3. Orchestration Cluster applications and APIs (for example, Operate, Tasklist, Identity, and the Orchestration Cluster REST API) read data from secondary storage.

 Choosing a secondary storage backend